-The Mississippi Virtual Community College is a cooperative of Mississippi's 15 community college districts and the Mississippi State Board for Community and Junior Colleges.
+The Mississippi Virtual Community College is a cooperative of Mississippi's 15 community college districts and the Mississippi Community Colleges Board (MCCB).
 Its mission is to provide educational opportunities to constituencies who live within the various community and junior college districts in Mississippi and to others beyond those boundaries.